 “David White’s emotional manipulation was very effective.
 He talked about how he recently lost his father and how he was going home to spend time with his family.
 He kept mentioning the satisfaction he got from helping small investors like myself rather than other millionaire investors which he looked after.
 It built trust which made you feel comfortable about investing.”

-But when White made another offer of £20,000 worth of carbon credits from an Indonesian project run by MedcoEnergi Associated Gas Recovery and Utilisation.
+But then White made another offer of £20,000 worth of carbon credits from an Indonesian project run by MedcoEnergi Associated Gas Recovery and Utilisation.
 With a 30% profit within three weeks, it sounded too good to be true.
 Jamieson’s suspicions grew when Eco Business Management warned against “disclosure to anyone of the details of the transaction”.

 Things fall apart